How to manage and calculate your cost of sales

 - Cost of sales is the cost of producing the products your company sells

-- Cost of sales is deducted from sales revenues in order to calculate gross profit and gross margin
+- Cost of sales is deducted from sales revenues to calculate gross profit and gross margin

-Top Tip: Accounting can be a daunting task for new small businesses.
-However, it’s important that startup founders understand the three main financial statements (at least at a high level).
+Top Tip: Accounting can be a daunting task when starting your business.
+However, you must understand (at least at a high level) the three main financial statements.
 To learn about balance sheets, income statements and cash flow statements, as well as general accounting processes, check out our complete guide to accounting for startups 📏

 What to include in your cost of sales